 Several countries and transnational bodies distinguish between the so-called military and political wings of Hezbollah - proscribing only the former.
-Yet the distinction between these two branches of the same organization is entirely artificial, and is rejected even by Hezbollah's own leadership.
-Secretary General Nasrallah, for example, has referred to the military vs. political wing distinction as an "innovation [bid'a]" and said sanctioning the military wing alone would have no "effects beyond the symbolic and psychological," because Hezbollah had no such internal divisions.
+Yet the distinction between these two branches of the same organization is entirely artificial, and is rejected even by Hezbollah's own leadership.9 The late Secretary General Nasrallah, for example, has referred to the military vs. political wing distinction as an "innovation [bid'a]" and said sanctioning the military wing alone would have no "effects beyond